atsushieno/aap-core/docs/design/EXTENSIBILITY.md

 - Strongly typed plugin extension client (optionally) to help plugin client development.
 - Strongly typed host extension client (optionally) to help plugin service development.

+`samples/aapxssample` is an example plugin that provides its own AAPXS (no dedicated host client app there yet though).

 ### vNext: Untyped Extension Handler implementation

 We need AAPXS implementation by extension API developer at: